byuflowlab/VortexLattice.jl/docs/src/examples.md

 ![](mirrored-planar-wing.png)

-## Steady State Analysis of a Flat Plate Wing with Dihedral
+## Steady State Analysis of a Wing with Dihedral

 This example shows how to calculate aerodynamic coefficients and stability derivatives for a simple wing with dihedral.